USDA-FSA/fsa-design-system/guides/accessibility/color-and-contrast.md

 2. Select the darkest / lightest section of the background.
 3. Check the ratio and ensure its greater than [4.5:1][WCAG 2.0 AA] (e.g., 5.3:1 would pass).

-Note: Run this test for all states of the text (e.g., hover, visited, focused).
+<strong>Note:</strong> Run this test for all states of the text (e.g., `:hover`, `:visited`, `:focus`).
 This test should also be performed on images of text unless the image is a logo, which is exempt.

 ### Color Dependence